-

-Shu Puer Maocha from Yongde (2023): Freshness and Potential of Young Shu
+Shu Pu'er Maocha from Yongde (2023): The Freshness and Potential of Young Shu

-This tea is a 2023 harvest Shu Pu'er (熟普洱, Shú pǔ'ěr), harvested and processed in Yongde County (永德, Yǒngdé), Yunnan Province.
-It is offered loose, allowing you to experience the character of young Shu Pu'er from this region in its original form.
+This tea is a 2023 harvest of Shu Pu'er (熟普洱, Shú pǔ'ěr), harvested and processed in Yongde County (永德, Yǒngdé), Yunnan Province.
+It is offered loose, allowing you to experience the character of young Shu Pu'er from this region in its purest form.

 Origin: Yongde (永德, Yǒngdé) – Lincang tea region

-Yongde County is located in Lincang (临沧, Lín cāng), one of the four main pu'er-producing regions in Yunnan, along with Xishuangbanna, Pu'er (Simao), and Baoshan.
-The Lincang region, and Yongde in particular, is famous for its tea gardens, including old trees.
-Teas from Lincang often have their own distinctive characteristics – they are often credited with a special sweetness, distinct aroma, and unique mineral notes that distinguish them from teas from more southern regions such as Xishuangbanna.
+Yongde County is located in Lincang (临沧, Lín cāng), one of the four main pu'er tea producing regions in Yunnan, along with Xishuangbanna, Pu'er (Simao), and Baoshan.
+The Lincang region, and Yongde in particular, is renowned for its tea gardens, including ancient trees.
+Teas from Lincang often have their own distinctive characteristics—they are often credited with a distinctive sweetness, distinct aroma, and unique mineral notes, distinguishing them from teas from more southern regions, such as Xishuangbanna.

 The key feature of this tea is its age.
-The 2023 harvest means that at this point (April 2025) the tea is only about one and a half years old.
-For Shu Puer, this is the very beginning of its life:
+The 2023 harvest means that at this time (April 2025), the tea is only about a year and a half old.
+For Shu Pu'er, this is the very beginning of its life:

-- Dui Wei (堆味, Duī wèi ): Teas this young still retain a noticeable aroma and flavor from the "vodui" (wet stacking) fermentation process.
-This "heap flavor" (dui wei) is perceived as notes of damp earth, moss, and "basement" tones.
+- Dui Wei (堆味, Duī wèi ): Tea this young still retains a noticeable aroma and flavor from the "vodui" (wet stacking) fermentation process.
+This "heap flavor" (dui wei) is perceived as notes of damp earth, moss, and "cellar" undertones.

-- Primary Flavor: The flavor profile is fairly straightforward, with basic earthy and woody notes dominating.
-Depth, complexity, velvetiness, and a distinct sweetness are characteristics that shu pu-erh develops over the years.
+- Initial Flavor: The flavor profile is fairly straightforward, with dominant base notes of earthy and woody notes.
+Depth, complexity, velvetiness, and pronounced sweetness are characteristics that shu pu-erh develops over the years of aging.

-- Drinkability: Although the tea is technically ready to drink, some may find it too harsh or not well-balanced.
-Many prefer to let the young shu "rest" for at least 1-2 years before actively drinking.
+- Drinkability: Although the tea is technically ready to drink, some may find it a bit harsh or unbalanced.
+Many prefer to let the young shu rest for at least 1-2 years before drinking it actively.

 Maocha (loose shu) format: convenience and ventilation

-The loose shu puer format is less common than the pressed one.
+Loose leaf shu pu-erh is less common than pressed pu-erh.
 It has its advantages:

-- Convenience: No need to break it, easy to take the required portion.
+- Convenience: No breaking required, easy to take the required portion.

-- Visual assessment: Allows easy examination of the quality and uniformity of the tea leaf.
+- Visual assessment: Allows you to easily assess the quality and uniformity of the tea leaf.

 Taste and aroma

 - Aroma: Earthy, with woody or grainy notes.
-Presence and intensity of "dui wei" (wet earth, moss), a slight sweetness is detected.
+The presence and intensity of dui wei (wet earth, moss), with a hint of sweetness.

 - Taste: Relatively smooth, but not very deep at this stage.
-Earthy, woody base tones.
-The characteristic Lincang sweetness is present, but will develop more with age.
+Base notes are earthy and woody.
+The sweetness characteristic of Lincang is present, but this will develop more strongly with age.
 Bitterness and astringency are minimal.

 - Infusion: Dark, opaque dark chestnut.